antonioACR1/Vector-Autoregression-1v1-in-Scala-/README.txt

 val model=varModel.fit(df,maxLag,season)

-If you want your own p, type instead
+If you want your own p instead of the one provided by the Akaike criteria, type instead

 val model=varModel.fit(df,p,season)